oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/01/13 - 0.4.1 =
+ * Fixed a few redirection bugs (administrative pages, and referred pages)
+ * Fixed documentation bug (regarding google-sitemap-generator patch requirement)
+ * Support on demand and async loading of transposh script
+ * Using google closure compiler to reduce script size (now only 3k when gzipped)
+ * Script now passes jslint.com (almost)
-= 2010/01/01 - 0.4.0 =
+ * Css optimizations and reduction in number of file requests in most scenarios = 2010/01/01 - 0.4.0 =
  * Solve activation/deactivation bug
  * Parser provides statistics in meta tag